mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

 ## Implementation

-They say you didn't understand it unless you can explain it well, I believe in our subject you didn't understand it unless you implement it well, and as there was no official implementation for this paper I was eager to do it myself and see what can goes wrong, and as I expected anything that can go wrong did go wrong so I learned few tricks to make it robust and fast.
+They say you didn't understand it unless you can explain it well, I believe in CS you didn't understand it unless you implement it well, and as there was no official implementation for this paper I was eager to do it myself and see what can goes wrong, and as I expected anything that can go wrong did go wrong so I learned few tricks to make it robust and fast.
+I explain the code and implementation with PyTorch on another post, but for now we just focus on concepts.

   1. Here's what I understood first time read the papers, I decide on those activation functions respected to bounds and behavior of variables. seems good, doesn't work!

   ![Implementation 1]({{ '/assets/post-fig/ntm_imp_diag1.png' | relative_url }})
-  {: style="width: 70%;" class="center"}
+  {: style="width: 100%;" class="center"}
   *Figure 2.
 Addressing By Content Similarity .
 (Image source: Original Paper)*

   2. **Moore to Mealy**.
 First trick is which improved the speed of training and also robustness was changing from moore to mealy which means not only state of controller decide on output but also current values of read heads should be involved.

   ![Implementation 1]({{ '/assets/post-fig/ntm_imp_diag2.png' | relative_url }})
-  {: style="width: 70%;" class="center"}
+  {: style="width: 100%;" class="center"}
   *Figure 2.
 Addressing By Content Similarity .
 (Image source: Original Paper)*

   3. **Split the FC!**.
 Yes! it actually help a lot and have gain in performance.

   ![Implementation 1]({{ '/assets/post-fig/ntm_imp_diag3.png' | relative_url }})
-  {: style="width: 70%;" class="center"}
+  {: style="width: 100%;" class="center"}
   *Figure 2.
 Addressing By Content Similarity .
 (Image source: Original Paper)*

   4. **Clip output and gradient**.
 This is very important in robustness of training otherwise you may face g radiant exploit.
 I tried to clip it in range of $$[-10, 10]$$ and works fine.

   ![Implementation 1]({{ '/assets/post-fig/ntm_imp_diag4.png' | relative_url }})
-  {: style="width: 70%;" class="center"}
+  {: style="width: 100%;" class="center"}
   *Figure 2.
 Addressing By Content Similarity .
 (Image source: Original Paper)*

   5. **Initialization Matters**.
 The initial values of memory and heads matter a lot in training, there's actually a paper [] on comparing the performance of different Initialization, here's what I found: you should either go with constant Initialization of memory and trainable Initialization for heads, or just initialize everything uniformly random.
 (I did the second one, but first is recommended).

   ![Implementation 1]({{ '/assets/post-fig/ntm_imp_diag5.png' | relative_url }})
-  {: style="width: 70%;" class="center"}
+  {: style="width: 100%;" class="center"}
   *Figure 2.
 Addressing By Content Similarity .
 (Image source: Original Paper)*

 ## Experiment & Result